-My thoughts on the subjects that affect us all, and help to explain the world around us.
+My thoughts on quantum mechanics, how it affects everyone, and how this can help to explain the world around us.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.